shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 The "VFO --> New Chan" option, creates a new channel using the current VFO settings.
 The name of the new channel uses the format "New channel NNN", where NNN is the next available number in the All Channels zone.

-This channel is not added to a Zone but is available via the "All Channels" Zone.
+The Channel will also be added to the currently active Zone in the Channel screen.
+If the Channel screen is set to the All Channels zone, the channel will be added to that zone.

 ##### Tone Scan for CTCSS or DCS tone in FM